ThimoKl/StringViz/README.md

 StringViz is a little tool to visualize positions of a string.

-StringViz can make it easier to scrape a website, analyze xml or filter entities from a raw string.
+StringViz will save you some time when parsing data, scraping a website or analyzing xml.

 ## Demo